 While there are many types and configurations of sanitation improvement available, the present study aims to estimate the potential benefits obtainable for a selected number of features of sanitation improvements.
 This study provides an initial, tentative estimate of the likely gains possible from improving these features.
-It is the aim of the second study of ESI to estimate the costs and benefits of specific sanitation options and management approaches, which are the most relevant policy options in each country context.
+It is the aim of a later study conducted under ESI to estimate the costs and benefits of specific sanitation options and management approaches, which are the most relevant policy options in each country context.